kingrishabdugar/Green-Leaf-Gourmet/README.md

 <p align="center">
 <img width="500" src="ReadMe files/Welcome_Green-Leaf-Gourmet.png">

-*A full-stack Restaurant Management Window application with features to store and view information about users, add, remove & view items in a menu and efficiently manage orders.
+* *A full-stack Restaurant Management Window application with features to store and view information about users, add, remove & view items in a menu and efficiently manage orders.
 While ordering, users can select menu items with their quantity/number.
 Furthermore, They can calculate the total cost and generate a bill/receipt for the customer.
 With Administrator privileges one gets access to more features viz verifying and approving users, managing categories & products listed etc*
+* *The Frontend (User Interface) of the application designed in Java Swing using the NetBeans GUI Builder.*

+### Aim of the Project
+*The aim of the project is to provide a basic understanding of FullStack Software Development and how it can be achieved in Java and MySQL, without the use of any additional framework.*

 </p>